 How Research Works

-Clinical research aims to address public health problems -- like hypertension, diabetes, COVID-19 -- by developing new medicines, treatments, and medical devices.
-Every disease affects different populations differently, and that's why equitable representation in research is so important.
+Clinical research aims to address public health problems -- hypertension, diabetes, COVID-19 -- by developing new medicines, treatments, and medical devices.
+Every disease affects different populations uniquely; that is why equitable representation in research is so important.
 Clinical trials move through a series of steps, or phases, to gain more information about the new treatments, its risks, and its effectiveness.

 Phase I Trials

-Researchers test a treatment in a small group of people (20-80) for the first time to learn about the treatment’s safety and identify side effects.
+Researchers test a treatment in a small group of people (20-80) for the first time to assess the treatment’s safety and identify side effects.

 Phase II Trials